jfalcou/eve/doc/dev/dev_environment.md

 @tableofcontents

-When adding feature or fixing bugs within **EVE**, you may want to locally test your code for a non-trivial amount of architecture and instruction sets.
+When adding feature or fixing bugs within **EVE**, you may want to locally test your code for a non-trivial amount of architecture and instructions sets.
 As you may not have access to all the compilers or hardware necessary, **EVE** continuous integration and testing environment can be recreated locally.